When you are writing novels or short stories, you need to find great fiction story ideas.

 I wonder what would happen if you could clone the dead back to life?

-Then, once you have the spark of a great idea, you can move on towards creating an outline for your terrific new story.
+Then, once you have the spark of a great idea, you can move on to creating an outline for your terrific new story.